tsaikd/gogstash/filter/ip2proxy/README.md

     # (optional) size of cache entries on IP addresses, so lookups don't go through the database, default is 100000
     cache_size: 100000

+    # (optional) if true does not log lookup failures from the database, default is false
+    quiet: true
 ```

 Based on an input like this: